shipgirlproject/Shoukaku/README.md

         player.on('playerWarn', console.log);
         //

-        await player.play(resolved.track)
+        // Player Methods all returns a promise await player.play(resolved.track)
         /*
         Other Player Methods you can use
         .setBands(Array of Bands)
         .seek(time to skip to)
         .pause() or .pause(false)
+        .volume(0-999)
+        .moveShoukakuNode(host, track, startTime in ms)
         .stop()
         .destroy()
         */